alexyuly/ViewScript/README.md

 ⚡️ _Power Tools For Web Apps_

-> [!IMPORTANT]
+Attention
-> ViewScript is in very early stages of development.
-It's not yet a complete framework for building apps.
-Please continue to check in for regular updates.
+- 👋 ViewScript is in very early stages of development.
+- ⚠️ It's not yet a fully fledged framework for building apps.
+- 🙏 Please continue to check in for regular updates.

 - [**ViewScript-Bridge**](https://github.com/alexyuly/ViewScript-Bridge)
   - The TypeScript API that you can use to build ViewScript apps